 —About the book—

-In Louisiana, where raving insanity often passes for political genius, the once political Ternbuckle family has reached its nadir.
-The lands are gone, the plantation home is a wreck, and the family patriarch is committed.
-The three children seem normal at a distance, perhaps, but all suffer from the family curse.
-Delilah, who lives in a tragic Civil War past thanks to the journals of a long ago ancestor, has gained a (deserved) reputation for driving men to insanity with her songs.
-Pauli, the naďve middle child, desperately wants to see a naked girl so he can draw her picture, but goes about it wrongly and is sent to a reorientation camp for suspected homosexuals.
-And Cal, the youngest, so deeply believes he is a dog that the entire family comes to accept it.
-When Cal is kidnapped by Mormon cowboys, the family must come together to get him back, even as they wonder if their dog-boy wouldn’t be better off where he is.
+In a state where raving insanity often passes for political genius, the once political Ternbuckles have finally reached the bottom.
+Their lands are gone, the plantation home is a wreck, and the family patriarch is committed.
+The three children all suffer manifestations of the family curse.
+Delilah, who lives in a tragic Civil War past thanks to the musty journals of a long-ago ancestor, has gained a reputation for driving men mad with her songs.
+Paulie, the comic-book-addicted middle child, desperately wants to see a naked girl so he can draw her picture, but goes about it wrongly and is sent to a conversion therapy camp for suspected homosexuals run by a brain damaged Vietnam vet.
+And Cal, the autistic youngest child, clacks around the house as a robot until he absorbs the soul of a king — the leader of a extinct tribe of blond-haired cannibals whose restless bones speak to him from the earth.

 In which demons appear and a miracle occurs.